 Get more sleep.
 Sleep can increase your ATP levels.
 For some people, going to sleep and waking up at the same time each day is helpful.

 Keep moving.
 Exercise 4-5 days a week for at least 30 minutes per day.
 Exercise raises energy promoters such as dopamine and serotonin.

 Stress consumes a lot of energy.
 Take time to relax and connect with friends, listen to music, meditate and avoid stressful situations.
 How about trying a restorative yoga class?

 Consider B vitamins.
 Try Vitamin B-Complex to improve your mood and mental well-being and reduce stress and tiredness.
 Iron supplements and multivitamins may also help.

 Be sure to see your doctor if your fatigue lasts a week or two…or if you continually wake up in the morning feeling tired.
 It is important to rule out an underlying illness or issues with medication you may be taking.

 Many of us feel fatigued at times and for most, the feeling of tiredness will get better on its own over time.
 (It’s quite likely that double espresso or sweets are not going to help!)
 Chances are simple lifestyle changes such as a healthy diet, a dose of daily exercise, taking time to relax and a good night of sleep will make a big difference.

 As always, join us on the Health-E³ website blog page.
 We look forward to hearing your thoughts and experiences.
-Check out our newest page on Personalized Care.
-Feel free to ask a question about anything on the website or suggest ideas for additional helpful information.
+Feel free to ask questions about anything on the website or suggest ideas for additional helpful information.
 And remember, it's up to you to Take Charge of Your Health.